PeteJobi/MediaTrackMixer_Deprecated/README.md

 After you're done selecting tracks, you will need to enter the path of the output file, including the extension.
 If you specify a relative path (for example, a path without "C:" on Windows), that path will be relative to the path of the first input.
 So if you enter "MyVideo.mkv" as the output file, a file named as such will be created in the same folder that contains the input file. **Be warned** that if the specified output file already exists, it will be overwritten!

-The file types that this program officially support are .mkv, .mp4 and .mp3.
+The file types that this program officially supports are .mkv, .mp4 and .mp3.
 But there are no limitations at all to file types, and any media file with tracks may work.
-Keep in mind that there may be limitations with certain file types - for example, .mp3 files cannot store video, audio or subtitle tracks.
+Keep in mind that there may be limitations with certain file types - for example, .mp3 files cannot store video or subtitle tracks.